Effective-medium approach to the resonance distribution of wave scattering in a random point field: Scattering by a sphere and resonances

-where the density is given by Eq.~\eqref{eq:uniform-density} for a ball-shaped medium of radius $R$.
-According to this expression of the density, we have to split the wave function $\tavg{\psi_\ell(r)}$ in two regions $r\leq R$ and $r>R$.
+where the density is given by Eq.\ \eqref{eq:spherical-density} for a spherical-shaped medium of radius $R$.
+According to this expression of the density, we have to split the wavefunction $\tavg{\psi_\ell(r)}$ in two regions $r\leq R$ and $r>R$.
 In this regard, we consider the following ansatz